karmentsang/karmentsang.github.io/content/about.md

 <object data="/assets/includes/carousel.html" width="433" height="530"></object>

-Oh, youre still here?
-Follow this [link](album.html) to see all my photos in one place.
+Oh, you're still here?
+Follow this <a href="album.html" class="aedit">link</a> to see all my photos in one place.